 Featured Local Job: Full-Time Elementary Teaching Position

-Immaculate Conception Parish is mow accepting applications for a Full-Time Elementary Teaching Position.
+Immaculate Conception Parish is now accepting applications for a Full-Time Elementary Teaching Position.

 Bachelor’s Degree in elementary or early childhood education is required.
 Candidates must have current clearances.